benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 **Or: How to lead if you're not a manager**

-In the time of empowered (and hopefully self-organizing) teams it feels like a given, that not only people in management positions should be the ones taking on leadership.
-Heck, some teams and organizations even require their teams and senior developers to "be leaders" without any kind of formal authority.
+In the time of empowered and self-organizing teams it feels like a given, that everyone should be taking on leadership.

-At the same time, it feels very difficult to nail down what leading means for people who are not enabled by an organization's authority as managers usually are.
+Not only the people in management positions.
+Some organizations even require their teams and senior developers to “be leaders”.
+Without giving them any kind of formal authority.

+But: What does leading mean?
+How do people, who don't have explicit authority handed to them, show leadership?

-So when I discovered the headline of [Tom Bartel's post "How to Exhibit Leadership as an Individual Contributor"][tombartel] (via the always interesting [SoftwareLeadWeekly][slw]) it felt like "Finally someone answers this age-long question" to me.
+So, when I discovered [Tom Bartel's post "How to Exhibit Leadership as an Individual Contributor"][tombartel], I felt excited.
+It felt like "Finally someone answers this age-long question" to me.
-And so Tom lays down several behaviours, that in my opinion give very good guidance on how to lead without formal authority.
+In his article, Tom gives very good guidance on how to lead without formal authority.
+He lists several behaviours that all contribute to being a leader.

-However, I find some crucial leadership aspects are missing from his list, and I try to describe these aspects below.
+Yet, I find some leadership aspects are missing from his list.
+I'll try to describe these in my opinion crucial aspects below.

-Please be aware, when reading my points, that I'm not disagreeing with Tom.
-Some of my points are already contained in his list of behaviours, but it's important for me to put them diffently.
-All in all I'd like the below list to be understood as a supplement to Tom's list.
+Please be aware, when reading my points, that I’m not disagreeing  with Tom.
+Some of my points are already contained in his list of  behaviours.
+But it’s important for me to emphasize different aspects of them.
+All in all I’d like you to understood the below list as a supplement to Tom’s list.

 ### Put your team and its deliveries first